SPARQL-Environment/SPARQL-Environment/README.md

 #### Details

-The right side bar contains the details panel.
-This bar is currently being figured out.
-(In-Development)
+The right side bar contains the datasets details plugins.
+The objective of the section is to assist the input and/or output plugins.
+They work in tandem with the other plugins and cannot do anything without user input being done in an input or output plugin.
+Examples include history, saved queries, and object viewer.

 ## Plugins